ota-meshi/eslint-plugin-jsonc/README.md

 - `plugin:jsonc/recommended-with-json` ...
 Recommended configuration for JSON.
 - `plugin:jsonc/recommended-with-jsonc` ...
 Recommended configuration for JSONC.
 - `plugin:jsonc/recommended-with-json5` ...
 Recommended configuration for JSON5.
+- `plugin:jsonc/prettier` ...
+Turn off rules that may conflict with [Prettier](https://prettier.io/).

 See [the rule list](https://ota-meshi.github.io/eslint-plugin-jsonc/rules/) to get the `rules` that this plugin provides.